 All these reasons, and more, are why we say that porn is anything but harmless personal entertainment.
-It truly affects not only the consumer, but their partner, too, for both men and women.
+It truly affects not only the consumer, but their partner, too, for anyone of any gender.

 Porn is an “everyone” issue

-This real story puts into perspective the fact that porn is not just a guy/boyfriend/husband issue.
+Again, we hope this story puts into perspective that porn is not just a guy/boyfriend/husband issue.
 It’s an everyone issue.
-From stories like this, we can clearly see that feelings of betrayal don’t only happen to women.
+From stories like this, we can clearly see how feelings of betrayal don’t only happen to women.
 Letters like this in our inbox may be rarer, but that doesn’t mean situations like this aren’t happening all over the world.

 We hope that by shining a light on it, more men will come forward and share their hurt from a partner who is consuming porn.
 You are not alone.

 It’s easy to think that only women experience the depression, the sleepless nights, the traumatic flashbacks that come from discovering that your partner has been consuming porn behind their back.
 It’s easy to think that only women have their trust shattered by their partner’s porn habits.
 However, this simply is not the case.